nitad54448/yappari-5-1/README.md

 Equivalent to the __Fit selected__ command.

     global_fit_selected_datasets
 Perform a fit for a unique set of parameters for the selected datasets.
-This will calculate the variance of each point and use 1/variance for weight in the non-linear fit.
-The parameters of the first selected dataset will be taken as starting point. all selected datasets will be taken as input data and all selected datasets will have the same parameters.
+The parameters of the first selected dataset will be taken as starting point.
+All selected datasets will be taken as input data and all selected datasets will have the same parameters.

     add noise to z
 Add random noise up to X percent, X being a value defined by the user.
 Noise can also be added to frequency (for testing purposes, there is no point in adding errors in frequencies), Z, Zr and Zi.